NoTengoBattery/capstone-html/README.md

 - The footer bar is over-simplified on purpose because a heavily filled and high-contrast footer may distract the user from reaching the core information, which is the ultimate goal.
 - When designing the results cards, I decided to make them similar to Bootstrap cards because users *may want* a sneak peek of the actual content to click the result, rather than a picture and a name.
   - The original design uses a background image with white text in the middle because a sneak peeks is not as valuable as, for example, the distance from the user to the school.
-- The filter form is hidden inside a `details` tag, which is closed by default because it may draw the user's attention earlier than expected.
+- The filter form is hidden inside a `details` tag closed by default because it may draw the user's attention earlier than expected.
   - I want the user to navigate the results before filtering them, but without forcing them to reach the bottom of the page to find the filter form.
 - Inside the details page, I added a card that shows the complete information from the sneak peek.
 This feature is present because the sneak-peek drew the user's attention in the results, and they may want to find the full details sooner rather than later.
 - Inside the details page, you may find some text which resembles a blog entry or an article.